-A student earns Departmental Honors in Math by: 1) completing the standard major with a GPA of 3.25 or higher (in all mathematics and supportive courses); 2) completing any two (2) of the following: a) completing two elective courses beyond the required five, at least one of which must be from 340, 345, 350, 355; b) completing a research project (such as an REU or a summer research project with a faculty member) that results in a poster presentation, a seminar or conference presentation, or submission of an article to an undergraduate or graduate level publication; c) preparing for and taking the GRE in Mathematics, the Putnam exam, actuarial exam P, or another competitive examination approved by the mathematics faculty.
+A student earns Departmental Honors in Math by:

+1. completing the standard major with a GPA of 3.25 or higher (in all mathematics and supportive courses);

+2. completing a research project (such as an REU or a summer research project with a faculty member) that results in a poster presentation, a seminar or conference presentation, or submission of an article to an undergraduate or graduate level publication;

+3. completing one (1) of the following:

+a) completing two elective courses beyond the required five, at least one of which must be from 340, 345, 350, 355;

+b) preparing for and taking the GRE in Mathematics, the Putnam exam, actuarial exam P, or another competitive examination approved by the mathematics faculty.

+The scope of the research project should be comparable to a 3-credit hour course.

+Plan for exam preparation must be approved by the department chair, and overseen by a faculty member.
+The scope of the plan should be comparable to a 3-credit hour course; scope of the plan should be comparable to a credit hour course.